lafranceinsoumise/ansible-backup/README.md

 Supports export of backup status to Prometheus.
 Metrics are written in a directory in order to be exposed by the [Textfile collector](https://github.com/prometheus/node_exporter#textfile-collector).
+On first deploy, it will create a new export with backup_time = 0, until the first backup is run.

 Initially forked from [Stouts.backup](https://github.com/Stouts/Stouts.backup).